RagnarArdal/competitive_programming_client/README.md

 Some outstanding items:

-* Add more competitive programming websites
+* Add competitive programming servers
-	* Project Euler
-	* Kattis
 	* Codeforces
 		* Competition support
 		* Shortcut to friend list standings during competitions
+	* ICPC
+	* Kattis
+	* Project Euler
-* Use `asyncio` for working asynchronously with the websites
+* Use `asyncio` for working asynchronously with the servers
 * Support more languages
 	* Java
 	* C++
+* Support for editors that aren't vim
 * Have a default template for each language
-* Fix end of list behaving strangely
-* Have a more generic way of controlling the curses list
-* Fetch and run tests locally (t, perhaps)
+* Fetch and run tests locally (":test", perhaps)
-* Shortcut for creating tests (T, perhaps)
+* Shortcut for creating tests (":test create", perhaps)
+* Different sorting

 ## Personal learning outcomes